 Emergency Services are available 24 hours a day, seven days a week and may be scheduled or unscheduled in response to mental health, developmental disabilities, and substance use emergencies.
-Please call 757-378-5555 or 757-220-3200 or 988 or the Region Five Crisis Line 757-656-7755.
+Please call 757-378-5555 or 757-220-3200.

 INFORMATION ABOUT YOUR RIGHTS